How Much Does a Dental Bridge Cost With & Without Insurance

 Does Insurance Cover Dental Bridges?

 No matter how you swing it, it’s clear that dental bridges can cost a lot of money.
-While dental bridges offer cosmetic benefits, they are not considered a purely cosmetic dentistry treatment.
+While dental bridges offer cosmetic benefits, they are not considered a purely cosmetic dentistry treatment like dental bonding.
 For that reason, most dental insurance plans will cover most or all of the costs associated with a dental bridge.

 Keep in mind that even with an insurance policy, you still need to meet your deductible and pay monthly premiums, as well as annual fees.
 If the only procedure you get in a given year is a dental bridge, you might not really be saving much money in the long haul.